Emergence of Apparent Horizon in Gravitational Collapse: A Priori Estimates

 Along each incoming null hypersurface $\Hb_{\ub}$, to get the location of the 2-dimensional MOTS: $(u, \ub, \o)=(1-R(\ub, \o), \ub, \o)$, we will solve a quasilinear elliptic equation for $R(\ub, \o)$.
 To solve it, we employ the method of continuity.
-In this section, we derive the apriori estimates in need. \\
+In this section, we derive the a priori estimates in need. \\

 On $\underline{H}_{\ub}$, we define operator $L$

 Here $R(\o)$ is an abbreviation for $R(\ub, \o)$.
 For each fixed $\ub$, $\D'_M$ is the Laplace-Beltrami operator on the unknown 2-dimensional MOTS:

 Notice that $\tr\chi'=0$ is equivalent to $L(R(\o))=0$: